 Skip the overpriced photobooth and spend a night with some friends making a DIY photo booth.
 All you’ll need is a blank wall in your venue, a backdrop, and photo booth props.
 There are numerous ideas online, and if you don’t feel like being that crafty, there are always plenty of options available on Amazon.

 Propagate Your Own Succulent Centerpieces

 Not only are succulents especially trendy right now, but with a bit of a green thumb, you can propagate your own succulents and turn them into affordable (even free) centerpieces that can double as a take-home wedding favors for your guests.
-Though this does require a bit of planning ahead (succulents can take up to a year to be full grown), it can save you money you’d otherwise spend on expensive floral arrangements.
+Though this does require a bit of planning ahead (succulents can take up to a year to be full-grown), it can save you the money you’d otherwise spend on expensive floral arrangements.

 If you already have a succulent collection, this process could be entirely free.
 If you have to purchase plants to propagate from, you’ll still save money as one plant could potentially propagate 10 new plants.
 There are a variety of ways you can choose to display your succulents, but one of the best ways may be in the form of a succulent terrarium.
 Add a few to make a larger centerpiece, or opt for one plant per jar for a take-home gift.

 Opt For A DIY Wedding Venue